 Iron is a vital mineral that facilitates several physiological functions within the body.
 Most full-term babies are born with adequate iron levels, lasting up to four to six months (1).
 But as the baby grows, iron stores deplete, and the infant would need weaning foods to fulfill their iron needs.
 Focusing on iron-rich foods for toddlers ensures the requirements are met.

 There are two types of iron found in food – heme and non-heme iron.
 The heme iron is present in foods of animal origin, such as meat, poultry, and seafood.
-The non-heme iron comes from plant-based sources, such as iron-fortified cereals and legumes.
+The non-heme iron comes from plant-based sources, such as iron-fortified cereals vegetables, and legumes.
 Most healthy babies and toddlers eating a well-balanced diet get sufficient iron from their diet.
 However, if you are unsure whether your toddler is getting enough iron, consulting a pediatrician is vital to avert any deficiency.

 Read this post to learn more about toddlers’ iron needs, functions of iron, a list of iron-rich foods, and recipes to try.